Magotchi/lpid-core-documents/LPID core documents.md

 The Chair shall have the power to form other committees by choice, or by the direction of the Executive Board, and appoint committee directors.

-## ARTICLE IX Finances and Accounting
+## ARTICLE X Finances and Accounting

 ### Section 1